ricardobeat/cidoo-abm066-tool/README.md

 - Dry-run commands do not open HID and do not send reports.
 - Template reads send command `0x05`; this is a non-mutating protocol query, but it is still a USB/HID output report.
-- Config writes require explicit write flags and a confirmation string.
-- Image writes require explicit write flags and `--confirm-upload UPLOAD_SCREEN_IMAGE`.
+- Clock/config tools still use their own safety flags.
+- `cidoo-image upload-buckets` no longer requires write confirmation flags; use `dry-run-buckets` first when changing inputs.
-- Bucket image uploads are still experimental.
-The current implementation matches the Windows-app command order and the Windows-derived command `0x23` timeout.
-After command `0x23` is sent, a response timeout/status does not stop the image stream, matching the Windows worker.
-There is not yet a confirmed successful real image upload.
+- Bucket image uploads are confirmed on ABM066 with the `lcd160x96` encoder.
+  After command `0x23` is sent, a response timeout/status does not stop the image stream, matching the Windows worker. `--debug` prints packet dumps, hashes, config diffs, and command-level timing details.

 ## Known-Good Template Backup